 Not at present.
 The types of tests that are used to screen blood and tissue donations for viruses cannot be applied to variant CJD because of the different type of infectious agent (abnormal prion protein rather than bacteria or virus).
 Researchers from the MRC Prion Unit have developed a blood test which has been demonstrated to be sensitive enough to detect abnormal prion in the blood of some patients with clinical variant CJD.
-Similarly two international groups have developed assays which can detect prions in the blood of experimentally infected animals.
-However, considerable work is required to bring a test from the research laboratory through to the clinic and it is currently uncertain whether these tests will prove accurate enough to reliably detect infection in the asymptomatic incubation period of infection.
+Similarly, two Page 5 of 8 international groups have developed assays which can detect prions in the blood of experimentally infected animals.
+However, considerable work is required to bring a test from the research laboratory through to the clinic and it is currently uncertain whether these tests will prove accurate enough to reliably detect infection in the asymptomatic incubation period of infection in humans.